-Type of Pesticide Millions of P Millions of Pounds Exported in 1995-1996 Banned or Forbidden in U.S. 21 "Never Registered" and a second 9.4 "Extremely Hazardous" 28 Pesticide Most Uses Banned by EPA Export Year and Company DDT 1973 1979-1980 Monsanto Chlordane and Heptachlor 1978 1987 - mid-1989 Velsicol Chemical Company DBCP 1977 Dow, Occidental, Shell - Pre-1977 American Vanguard Corporation (Amvac) - Post 1977 pollution on poor and minority ethnic populations.50 This is frequently displayed in the movement of hazardous wastes, products and production technologies from richer to poorer locales.
+Type of Pesticide Millions of Pounds Exported in 1995-1996

+Banned or Forbidden in U.S. 21

+"Never Registered" 9.4

+"Extremely Hazardous" 28

+Pesticide Most Uses Banned by EPA Export Year and Company DDT.
+1973 1979-1980 Monsanto Chlordane and Heptachlor 1978 1987 - mid-1989 Velsicol Chemical Company DBCP 1977 Dow, Occidental, Shell - Pre-1977 American Vanguard Corporation (Amvac) - Post 1977 pollution on poor and minority ethnic populations.
+This is frequently displayed in the movement of hazardous wastes, products and production technologies from richer to poorer locales.
 Waste disposal facilities and chemical production clusters are notorious for their locations in poor and ethnic minority neighborhoods.
 Wastes and toxic substances run "downhill" in the direction of poor countries and communities just as surely as water runs down a mountain.